FudanDISC/ReForm-Eval/README.md

 **Note: Some models require additional forward_likelihood function, please refer to `Likelihood-based White-Box Evaluation` in [Create Your Own Model Interface](#create-your-own-model-interface).**

-We only list a few models as examples.
+We only list a few examples as examples.
 For the remaining existing models, please refer to the [Complete Model Usage](models/complete_model_usage.md#complete-model-usage).

 #### BLIP-2 + InstructBLIP
 ```bash